Nora-H01/collectionProject/README.md

 Create my own design, using grid and/or bending techniques, and create the corresponding HTML skeleton and css file (no frameworks).

 Once that's done, I display your collection in a nice, **responsive** way in my html body.

+### Little Bonus

+When you move the mouse over a card, it enlarges and a darker background is created.
+Add a search bar that filters cards by title name.